 Here, these high-resolution imaging spectroscopy techniques were applied to sediments of Lake Żabińskie to gain insights into climate-proxy relationships in biochemical varves and to investigate how recent climatic variability is recorded in varve composition.
-This site features varves with excellent preservation, high sedimentation rates (6 mm year-1 during 1966-2019), and complex varve structures showing substantial year-to-year variations.
-We focus on a 54-year period (1966-2019) with exceptionally precise chronology, i.e. no uncertainty in the varve count chronology.
-These properties make the site ideal for studying the influence of weather on varve structure and composition.
-This study aims to answer the following research questions: 1) how are seasonal weather conditions?
-Results show that at Lake Żabińskie, sub-annual geochemical patterns are influenced by seasonal meteorological conditions, and varve composition can be used to infer temperatures in spring/summer and windiness during the ice-free season.
+This site features varves with excellent preservation, high sedimentation rates (6 mm yr^{-1} during 1966-2019), and complex varve structures showing substantial year-to-year variations.
+We focus on a 54-year period (1966-2019) chosen because there was no uncertainty in the varve count over this interval.
+This chronological precision is required for an assessment of climate-proxy signals at seasonal resolution and makes the Lake Zabińskie sediments uniquely well-suited for this purpose.
+This study aims to answer the following research questions: (1) how are seasonal weather conditions recorded in biochemical varves, and (2) how can varve composition be used to reconstruct seasonal meteorological conditions?

-2. Materials and methods
+2 Materials and methods